 Microsoft hopes to improve your core gameplay experience on PC by optimizing your hardware.

-Game Mode attempts to juice your FPS by keeping your PC’s attention focused on whichever game is running at the time.
+Theoretically, Game Mode attempts to juice your FPS by keeping your PC’s attention focused on whichever game is running at the time.
 It’s a good idea, and since Microsoft has built the feature into Windows 10 itself, it should have an easier time juggling those precious CPU and GPU resources than a third-party application might.

 Does it work?

-Three games, two systems
+Four games, three systems

 The results are in

-Useful, but not a game-changer
+Not a game-changer